abbyazari/abbyazari.github.io/_research/mars.md

 The Mars of several billion years ago is a very different Mars than that of today.
 Several billion years ago, Mars was geologically active from core to crust, possessed a much thicker atmosphere, and had an internally produced magnetic field.

 Today, **remnants of this former magnetic field remain**, in effect frozen into the surface of Mars.
 A currently orbiting spacecraft, **MAVEN**, has obtained measurements above these fields; allowing for the **large-scale characterization of these remnants** to provide insight into to the historical evolution and eventual, termination, of Mars' formerly active field.
-See below for a video of my current work.
+See below for a video of some current work.
+We are working on teasing apart this interaction using Bayesian methods as funded through a NASA AI Use Case grant.

 [![Eastward Solar Wind Magnetic Field](/images/MavenMag_Screenshot.png)](https://youtu.be/JQsjnrG6ODk "Eastward Solar Wind Magnetic Field")